Peddler

 Listings Items API

-api = Peddler.listings_items(aws_region, access_token)
+api = Peddler.listings_items.new(aws_region, access_token)

 # Create or update a listing